s4178jm/project-02/project-worksheet.md

 ## Project Description

 I will create an app which can the weather.
-The app can show current weather, 5 day / 3 hour forecast, and weather alert.
+The app can show current weather, 5 day / 3 hour forecast, and UV index.

 ## API